List of hotels in New York City: Hotels in the Historic Hotels of America

-Potential future casino hotels
+Future casino hotels

-In late 2025, three casino licenses for Downstate New York will be awarded.
-Depending on which bidders win, large new casino hotels, often referred to as integrated resorts could be built in New York City.
+In late 2025, three casino licenses for Downstate New York were awarded.
+New casino hotels, often referred to as integrated resorts will be built in New York City.

-Manhattan

-In Manhattan there is one proposal for a casino hotels.
-Along the East River, Soloviev Group has proposed a 1,200 casino hotel, known as Freedom Plaza near the United Nations Headquarters.

-Queens

-In Queens, there are two proposals for large casino hotels.
-Hard Rock International has proposed a 2,300 room integrated resort next to Citi Field at Flushing Meadow-Corona Park.
-If built, Hard Rock Hotel & Casino Metropolitan Park would become the largest hotel in New York City.
-In South Ozone Park, Genting Group has proposed expanding Resorts World New York City into a 2,000 room integrated resort, which could also become the largest hotel in the city.
+In Queens, two proposals for large casino hotels were approved.
+Hard Rock International will build a 2,300 room integrated resort next to Citi Field at Flushing Meadow-Corona Park.
+Hard Rock Hotel & Casino Metropolitan Park will become the largest hotel in New York City.
+In South Ozone Park, Genting Group will expand Resorts World New York City into a 2,000 room integrated resort, which will also be among the largest hotel in the city.
+In the Bronx, Bally's Corporation will build a casino hotel that features 500 rooms.
+The hotel will be located at the golf course they operate at Ferry Point Park in Throggs Neck.

-Brooklyn

-In Brooklyn, The Coney, a 32-story casino hotel with 500 rooms in Coney Island has been proposed by Thor Equities, Legends Hospitality, Saratoga Casino Holdings, and the Chickasaw Nation.

-Bronx

-In the Bronx, Bally's Corporation is looking to build a casino hotel that features 500 rooms.
-The hotel would be located at the golf course they operate at near Ferry Point Park in Throggs Neck.